We know what you want: healthy, glowing skin. And you want to do it using all natural skincare. Who doesn’t?

 But there’s about 1,000 different people out there telling you which superfoods are the best for skincare.
 We’re here to give you the final word when it comes to superfoods that nourish the skin, and also a little insight into the power of cryotherapy facial masks.

-In a cryotherapy facial, ice is rolled on the skin gently, with a towel or other barrier against it to prevent the skin from getting too cold.
-Using ice for skincare is a traditional method that provides a large list of benefits, including:
+Using cold air or ice for skincare is a traditional method that provides a large list of benefits, including:

 - Reducing the appearance of wrinkles